-And although not every personality disorder presents with some form of compulsive speech, some, such as narcissistic and schizotypal personality disorder, may include unusual verbal mannerisms.
+And although not every personality disorder presents with some form of compulsive speech, some, such as narcissistic and schizotypal personality disorders, may include unusual verbal mannerisms.
 Therefore, treating a personality disorder as a whole is often the best way to treat compulsive speech patterns.

 Although talking quickly, excessively, or impulsively are idiosyncrasies that could simply express someone’s personality, background, or experiences, compulsive or pressured talking is more often a sign of a psychiatric condition such as a mood or personality disorder.
 To understand this connection, consider the nature of a compulsion: it is not merely an impulse or desire but rather a virtually uncontrollable urge.
-Compulsions can range from innocuous in nature to highly dangerous.
+Compulsions can range from innocuous to highly dangerous.

 Although compulsive talking might not initially seem dangerous, the problem may lie less in the specific compulsion and more in the fact that there is a compulsion at all.
 Compulsive behavior is not the norm in healthy individuals.
 Because compulsions are largely out of the control of the person experiencing them and are sometimes tied to illogical or strange rituals, compulsive talking may indicate that a mental health condition (such as a personality disorder or mood disorder) is responsible.

 If you find yourself talking excessively, you may want to see a mental health counselor to help you with interpersonal relationships, even if you do not have a diagnosable mental illness.
 However, if you are experiencing compulsive talking or other uncontrollable urges, a personality disorder or other mental illnesses may be at the root of this behavior.
 Seeking help from a mental health professional, such as those at BetterHelp, can help you determine whether or not a disorder is involved, so you can create a treatment plan to meet your needs.

 Online Therapy Can Help With Personality And Mood Disorders